ralopezh/dis-k/README.md

 Now you can run dis-k using the input file.
 If you are solving for a fixed angle, nth=1, it will create an output.save file and plot using plot_disp.py.
 If you solve for a range of angles, nth>1, it will create an output_kth.save and plot using plot_map.py.

+## Disclaimer

+I am not an expert programer, so if you find any bug or any way to improve the program, please contact me.